ninthwalker/plexReport/README.md

 A dockerized version of bstascavage's original plexReport (https://github.com/bstascavage/plexReport)

 ## Introduction
-This docker generates an email summary of new additions to Plex to send to your ursers
+This docker generates an email summary of new additions to Plex to send to your users

 ## Supported Platforms
 * unRAID, Other Linux